narraritwin/APCSA-Primes/README.md

 # APCSA-Primes
-Our AP CSA Project on Primes
+Our AP CSA Project on Primes.
+We include the following:

-This project includes the following:
-  List of the 5000 largest primes,
+- List of the 5762 (and increasing) largest primes
-  List of the 50000 smallest primes,
+- List of up to 50000 of the smallest primes
+- List of 510 random primes with between 100 and 127 digits
-  List of Special Primes of the form ( a^b + b^a ),
+- List of special primes of the form aᵇ+bᵃ
-  isPrime program,